alexkemp9/Copy-From-Android-Phone/README.md

 [673466.929440] usb 3-1.3: SerialNumber: A52EEA0000035524
 ```
 If you do not see something like the above, then try the steps below on your phone:

+In `System | Developer options`:–
+- USB debugging :: ON
+- Disable adb authorisation timeout :: OFF
+- Verify apps over USB :: OFF
+- Default USB configuration :: File transfer
+- Reset notification importance
+- Standby apps :: Files :: ACTIVE

+Before the above I discovered that the phone was NOT discovered by the system (dmesg) after it's usb was plugged into the computer.
+After the above (many changes) removing & re-plugging the USB caused the phone to immediately be recognised, and the script operated normally.

+HTH